In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is critical thinking.

 - identifying possibilities

-- intellectualizing the issue into a problem to be solved
+- intellectualizing the issue into a problem to solve

 - selecting a hypothesis to guide collection of information